hexbus/faxback_archive/README.md

 I have several archives of old Radio Shack Faxback documentation from the site, and this is going to be an open source effort to try and put these documents back online.
 I do need development help to crawl through the archive to get these documents extracted correctly, so if you have great searching/parsing skills and would like to help, please drop me a tweet - @guidryjd.

-* This site is not associated or affiliated with RadioShack or its subsidiaries and/or affiliates.
+* This project is not associated with General Wireless Operations Inc., RadioShack, and/or its subsidiaries and/or affiliates.
+All trademarks are property of their respective owners.
+All content herein is for educational purposes only.